Content of the contractThe page was last modified:

-It is important to specify who the parties to the contract are, even though sometimes that might seem obvious.
+It is important to specify who the parties are, even though it might seem obvious at times.
 Are the persons who negotiated the terms of the contract the persons entering into the contract, or did they simply negotiate the terms of the contract as representatives of an enterprise?
 Are there more parties than those who were present when you signed the contract?
 Always specify the correct name, address, corporate identity number and/or personal identification number of the parties.

 Definitions and interpretation of the contract

 If there is a term used repeatedly in the contract that needs to be defined, it is good to do so at the start of the contract.
-Here you can also include things such as whether previous versions of the contract shall remain in force or not.
+You can also include things like whether previous versions of the contract shall remain in force or not.
 If the parties have entered into other contracts with other parties, it might be stated here if these prior contracts will be affected by the new contract or not.

 The subject matter of the contract